-The rigidity of hours index has 5 components: whether there are restrictions on night work; whether there are restrictions on weekly holiday work; whether the workweek can consist of 5.5 days or is more than 6 days; whether the workweek can extend to 50 hours or more (including overtime) for 2 months a year to
+The rigidity of hours index has 5 components: whether there are restrictions on night work; whether there are restrictions on weekly holiday work; whether the workweek can consist of 5.5 days or is more than 6 days; whether the workweek can extend to 50 hours or more (including overtime) for 2 months a year to respond to a seasonal increase in production; and whether the average paid annual leave for a worker with 1 year of tenure, a worker with 5 years and a worker with 10 years is more than 26 working days or fewer than 15 working days.

 Rigidity of hours index Data Standard workday in manufacturing (hours) 8 hours 50-hour workweek allowed for 2 months a year in case of a seasonal increase in production?
-Yes Maximum working days per week 6.0 Premium for night work (% of hourly pay) in case of continuous operations 10% Premium for work on weekly rest day (% of hourly pay) in case of continuous operations 30% Major restrictions on night work in case of continuous operations?
+Yes Maximum working days per week 6.0 Premium for night work (% of hourly pay) in case of continuous operations 0% Premium for work on weekly rest day (% of hourly pay) in case of continuous operations 0% Major restrictions on night work in case of continuous operations?
 No Major restrictions on weekly holiday in case of continuous operations?
-No Paid annual leave for a worker with 1 year of tenure (in working days) 5.0 Paid annual leave for a worker with 5 years of tenure (in working days) 5.0 Paid annual leave for a worker with 10 years of tenure (in working days) 5.0 Paid annual leave (average for workers with 1, 5 and 10 years of tenure, in working days) 5.0
+No Paid annual leave for a worker with 1 year of tenure (in working days) 8.0 Paid annual leave for a worker with 5 years of tenure (in working days) 16.0 Paid annual leave for a worker with 10 years of tenure (in working days) 16.0 Paid annual leave (average for workers with 1, 5 and 10 years of tenure, in working days) 13.3